If you’re considering getting a pet lemur, read this first.

 Most countries, including Madagascar, it’s illegal to have lemurs as pets.
 It’s also illegal to export lemurs for the global pet trade.

-However, when there is a demand, it happens regardless. and many American states have made it illegal (or at least incredibly difficult) to own lemurs.
+However, when there is a demand, it happens anyway.
+Many American states have made it illegal (or at least incredibly difficult) to own lemurs.

 Unfortunately, there are still some states, such as Texas, Nevada, Florida, Alabama, and Nebraska that have virtually no restrictions on pet lemurs.

-They are social creatures that need to stay in groups.
+They are also social creatures that need to stay in groups.

 Owning a single lemur is cruel and detrimental to the health of the individual.
 If an infant is destined for the pet trade, it was taken from its mother the day it was born, hand-reared by humans, and kept secluded from other lemurs.
-This usually results in abnormal behaviours, stereotypic of captive primates
+This usually results in abnormal behaviors, such as self-mutilation and aggression.

 Males will literally have “stink fights” during mating season (though, luckily you can’t smell everything they are wafting at each other)!